This post was updated on May 17, 2017 to reflect information from Blink Fitness’s 2017 FDD (Item 7).

 - The estimate includes amounts for construction, remodeling, fixed assets, leasehold improvements, and decorating costs.
 This figure is based upon Blink Fitness’s expectation that you will lease your Gym from the landlord in good condition (a “Vanilla Box”).

 - Leasehold improvement costs include floor covering, wall treatment, counters, ceilings, painting, window coverings, electrical, carpentry and similar work, and contractor’s fees.

-- Your costs might be more or less than this estimate depending on where you plan to operate your Gym.
+- Your costs might be more or less than these estimates depending on the site’s existing condition and where you plan to operate your Gym.

-- This estimate assumes you will lease the cardiovascular and strength training fitness equipment from approved vendors or suppliers.
+- This estimate assumes you will lease the cardiovascular, strength, and fitness training equipment; fixtures; and other fixed assets from approved vendors or suppliers.
 This figure covers your down payment under the lease.